p-morris/p-morris.github.io/_pages/cv.md

 [Triller](https://apps.apple.com/us/app/triller-social-video-platform/id994905763) has been a number 1 App Store app in 50 countries.

-* Collaborated on rebuilding the iOS app's camera from the ground up, with new features including multiple takes, take editing, slow motion capture.
-* Major refactor of legacy layers to enhance testability - went from zero tests to all use cases in the camera module having test coverage.
-* Wrote abstractions for the app's model layer, removing branching logic and mutable state, enhancing stability of the camera module.
-* Created a new, modern layout for the app's main video feed including custom animations, and 60fps scrolling.
-* Created an onboarding feature for highlighting any new app feature without updating the app.
-* Introduced and documented architecture best practices for onboarding new team members.

 {: .tag-list}
-* `SOLID`
-* `Dependancy Inversion`
 * `MVVM-C`
-* `Swift`
-* `Objective-C`
 * `AVFoundation`
 * `Texture`
-* `Github Actions`
-* `XCTest`
-* `Quick/Nimble`

 > {: .job-title}
 > ## Senior iOS Developer